torodean/Antonius-Handbook/README.md

 For Citation purposes you can use the following with the version used replaced in the :

 Torode, A. "Antonius’ Handbook" Michigan State University – Department of Physics & Astronomy.
 2016, Student.
-Version: #.###
+Volume ## Version: #.###